 “Europe belongs to Picasso, Matisse, Braque….
 India belongs only to me”Amrita Sher-Gil

-Amrita was born in raised partially in Budapest, Hungary, and Shimla, India.
-Thus, she grew up with one foot in Eastern Europe, and the other in what was then British India (present day Pakistan).
+Amrita was born and raised partially in Budapest, Hungary, and Shimla, India.
+Thus, she grew up with one foot in the Austro-Hungarian Empire, and the other in what was then British India (present day Pakistan).
 Born with a firm place in upper-crust society, her mother was a bourgeoise, Hungarian opera singer (named Marie Antoinette, no less) who met her father, Umrao Singh, whilst on holiday with her friend Princess Bamba Sutherland in India.
-Amrita’s father was a Sikh Punjabi aristocrat, so she and her younger sister grew up in very intellectual and multilingual households, exchanging ideas in French one moment and Hungarian the next.
-Perhaps that’s where she gained the confidence to declare herself an atheist at school by the age of nine and get herself expelled.
+Amrita’s father was a Sikh Punjabi aristocrat, so she and her younger sister grew up in very intellectual and multilingual households, exchanging ideas in English or French one moment and Hungarian the next.
+Perhaps that’s where she gained the confidence to declare herself an atheist at a convent school by the age of nine and get herself expelled.

 Amrita’s family was also passionate about the arts, what with her mother’s connections to the music world and her father’s impressive knack for photography.
 Perhaps that’s why he was closest with the fiery little Amrita – they both shared a passion for visual expression.
 We’re rather lucky, actually, because his photos of Amrita capture her individuality (and serious sartorial swagger) from a very young age: